Collins2003/GG24-DeepFunding/level2_WRITEUP.md

-# Level II Submission — Originality Scores (georgeterlumu)
+# Level II Submission — Originality Scores (collinsaondongu)

 Posting my Level II approach separately since the problem is fundamentally different from Level I. This one took more iteration to get right.